 The debate about mathematical pedagogy rages on, but there is little doubt that while governments drive the agenda with high stakes testing, classroom resources will be geared towards those tests.
-We feel that the larger parts of school budgets are spent on these kind of resources produced and peddled by major publishers.
+We feel that the larger parts of school budgets are spent on these kind of resources produced by major publishers.

 Despite all of this, classroom teachers have been managing their classroom reality with inventiveness and innovation themselves for years.
 Our feeling is that this is where the emphasis should go.
 Our resources have been developed over a long period of time (40+ years of classroom experience between us) We use them ourselves, refine, elaborate and update them.
 We are always driven to create new resources and know that there is no shortage of inspiration.
-The emphasis is driven by educational research and practice about how people engage with mathematics.
+The emphasis is driven by educational understanding and practice about how people engage with mathematics.

 What if everybody did it?